splunk/security_content_docs/_posts/2020-03-16-spike_in_file_writes.md

 | `spike_in_file_writes_filter`
 ```

-#### Associated Analytic Story
+> :information_source:
+> **spike_in_file_writes_filter** is a empty macro by default.
+It allows the user to filter out any results (false positives) without editing the SPL.

+#### Required fields
+List of fields required to use this analytic.
-* [SamSam Ransomware](/stories/samsam_ransomware)
+* _time
-* [Ryuk Ransomware](/stories/ryuk_ransomware)
+* Filesystem.action
-* [Ransomware](/stories/ransomware)
+* Filesystem.dest

 #### How To Implement
 In order to implement this search, you must populate the Endpoint file-system data model node.
 This is typically populated via endpoint detection and response product, such as Carbon Black or endpoint data sources such as Sysmon.
 The data used for this search is typically generated via logs that report reads and writes to the file system.

-#### Required field
-* _time
-* Filesystem.action
-* Filesystem.dest

-#### Kill Chain Phase
-* Actions on Objectives

 #### Known False Positives
 It is important to understand that if you happen to install any new applications on your hosts or are copying a large number of files, you can expect to see a large increase of file modifications.

+#### Associated Analytic Story
+* [SamSam Ransomware](/stories/samsam_ransomware)
+* [Ryuk Ransomware](/stories/ryuk_ransomware)
+* [Ransomware](/stories/ransomware)

 #### RBA